AdobeDocs/experience-manager-65.en/help/forms/using/install-configure-document-services.md

 >[!NOTE]
 >
+>* If your AEM Forms Server is in an offline or secure environment and internet is not available to activate Adobe Acrobat, see [Offline Activation](https://exception.licenses.adobe.com/aoes/aoes/v1/t1?locale=en) for instructions to activate such instances of Adobe Acrobat.
 >* Adobe Acrobat, Microsoft® Word, Excel, and Powerpoint are available only for Microsoft® Windows.
 If you are using the UNIX-based operating system, install OpenOffice to convert rich text files and supported Microsoft® Office files to PDF documents.
 >* Dismiss all the dialog boxes that are displayed after installing Adobe Acrobat and third-party software for all the users configured to use the PDF Generator service.
 >* Start all the installed software at least once.
 Dismiss all the dialog boxes for all the users configured to use the PDF Generator service.